 D. How do I store leftover pasta with vegetables?

-Store leftover pasta with vegetables in an airtight container in the refrigerator for up to 3-4 days.
-To reheat, add a splash of water or sauce in a pan to keep it moist, or microwave it until heated through.
+Put leftover pasta with veggies in a airtight container in the fridge for up to 3-4 days.
+When you reheat, add a splash of water or sauce in a pan so it stays moist, or zap it in the microwave.

 Conclusion